 It is important to note if you apply for citizenship, that bond sum can be subscribed or paid, only after pre-approval, subjected to clearing all background checks, which takes 3 months processing timeline.
 Another 2 weeks for the issue of SL passports.

-On top of the bond investment, you will pay US$30,000 Government processing fees (reduced from $50,000) for issuing bonds.
+On top of the bond investment, you will pay US$50,000 Government processing fees for issuing bonds.
 The CIP Application fee is waived but you have to bear due diligence costs done by GOSL.
 No limit to the family members to be included in the application without increasing the bond sum.

-For example if you are single applicant, the total costs paid to government come down to $287,500 (there is also licensed agent fee).
-Since the $250,000 is refunded, you only pay for citizenship is only $57,500.
+For example if you are single applicant, the total costs paid to government come down to $357,500 (plus agent fee).
+Since the $300,000 is refunded, you only pay for citizenship is only $57,500.
 Citizenship is for life and also for three family generations.

-If you dont have $250,000 to invest, another clever option is finance or loan the bond sum from an investment broker or bank.
+If you dont have $300,000 to invest, another clever option is finance or loan the bond sum from an investment broker or bank.
 You will have to bear the interest rate (3%-4%) for the bond period.
 Please check with your bank or investment broker for financing.
-There are additional costs $30,000 processing fee plus $7500 due diligence and lawyer fee.

-Here are the list of GOSL bonds issued for Covid relief
+Here are the list of GOSL bonds issued for citizenship by investment program.

 |Covid Relief Bonds||Minimum||Investment period|